Textualize/rich/README.md

 ![Hello World](https://github.com/textualize/rich/raw/master/imgs/hello_world.png)

 That's fine for styling a line of text at a time.
-For more finely grained styling, Rich renders a special markup which is similar in syntax to [bbcode](https://en.wikipedia.org/wiki/BBCode).
+For more finely-grained styling, Rich renders a special markup that is similar in syntax to [bbcode](https://en.wikipedia.org/wiki/BBCode).
 Here's an example:

 ```python
 console.print("Where there is a [bold cyan]Will[/bold cyan] there [u]is[/u] a [i]way[/i].")